zeknoss/ion-db/README.md

-# ion-db
+# IonDb Database Abstraction Layer

-Database abstraction layer
+IonDb Database Abstraction layer is a tool that simplisizes database interactions between several database connections and your code.

-ION DB Database Abstraction layer is used for simplisizing database interactions between several database connections and your code.
+It can work with both SQL and NoSQL data structures with adapter support.
+The pre-definition of fields make data creation and modification secure and automated.